 The manor is full of history: it was mentioned in the Domesday Book (1086).
 It was briefly owned by Thomas Cromwell and then by Henry VIII’s fourth wife, Anne of Cleves, following the annulment of their marriage in 1540.
 No doubt George Washington schlepped there at some point too.
 What matters is the way they make wine.

 Quality English winemaking at Nyetimber

-Thirty years ago nobody thought that England earn a place at wine’s top table.
-But, now we know that south of England sits on a bed of chalk and limestone, which is part of the Paris Basin, connecting Champagne and Southern England.
+Thirty years ago nobody thought that England could earn a place at wine’s top table.
+But, now we know that the south of England sits on a bed of chalk and limestone, which is part of the Paris Basin, connecting Champagne and Southern England.

 Moreover, South England is warmer than Champagne, with cooler summers, which allow for the slow ripening of the grapes.
 This is very important in wine-making, as it allows the build-up of complexity and finesse.

 Nyetimber makes sparkling wine using the traditional method.
-This means that the bubbles come from the bottle second fermentation, like in Champagne.
-Everything comes from their own 260 ha spread across Sussex, Hampshire, Kent.
+This means that the bubbles come from the bottle's second fermentation, like in Champagne.
+Everything comes from their own 260 ha spread across Sussex, Hampshire, and Kent.
 The Manor vineyard is ~90 ha.
 With an annual production of 5-6,000 bottles per year, Nyetimber sparkling wine represents one-tenth of English sparkling wine production.